 State Attorney Generals across the United States are obligated under Brady to disclose any information on all individuals upon whose testimony they will rely; and, relevance of the information is to be interpreted in the best possible favor to a defendant.
 Brady disclosures often include information gathered from Peace Officer Standards & Training [POST] Departments, other Prosecutor offices, State's Attorney General and Department of Justice, Law Enforcement Organizations, and any/all other sources of information.

 - Ensure enforcement discretion.
-The Brady List does not apply Machine Learning [ML], Artificial Intelligence [AI], or any other coded mechanism to the determinations about any individual that it stores and delivers.
+The Brady List does not apply Machine Learning [ML], Artificial Intelligence [AI], or any other coded mechanism.

 - Empower prosecutorial disclosure.
-This Brady List as a platform automates the compilation of data across entire jurisdictions for District Attorneys and Prosecutors.
+This Brady List as a platform automates the compilation of data across entire jurisdictions for prosecutors.

 - Enable judicial oversight.
-This Brady List platform is the first and only mechanism of its kind to serve the judiciary as a method to ensure delivery of Brady Material Disclosures.
+This Brady List platform is the first of its kind to serve the judiciary as a method to ensure delivery of Brady Material Disclosures.

 - Build trust in the community through transparency.
-This Brady List is now, and always will be, open to the public - free and unfettered.
+This Brady List is now, and always will be, open to the public.

 - Demonstrate accountability.
 The Brady List encourages law enforcement, prosecutors, and the judiciary to demonstrate their entire workflow from complaint intake through categorization, investigation, and conclusion.